 Giro introduced the Montaro for men for $150.
-They also offer a women's version, the Giro Montara MIPS, with different sizing and colorways.
+They also offer a women's version, with different sizing and colorways.
 Giro sought to deliver the best qualities for trail and all-mountain riding with a multitude of features such as MIPS, ventilation, moisture absorption, and goggle compatibility.
 Giro made the Montaro for the everyday shredder and the multi-day adventure seeker.
 It's great for anything from short pedals around local trails to multi-hour adventures on technical terrain.
 It also works for enduro-style riding (casual climbing and blasting fast descents).

 Giro Montaro MIPS Review

 Compare prices at 3 resellers Pros: Well ventilated, P.O.V.
 Plus visor adjustment, full goggle integration with strap grippers, anti-odor padding